dustin10/VichGeographicalBundle/README.markdown

 maps are always being integrated and you can always write your own map renderer.

 See `Resources/doc/index.rst` for full documentation.

+## Currently Supported Map Renderers

+The following is a list of currently supported map renderers.
+Fork this repo and add antoher one!

+    Google Maps API v3
+    Leaflet

 ## Installation